 Every day is laundry day in Mogpog.

-A few do laundry at home in washing machines.
+A few do their laundry at home in washing machines.

-Most do it at home in buckets of water, one for soapy suds and the other for rinsing.
+Most do it at home in their front yards using buckets of water, one for soapy suds and the other for rinsing.

-A few use the river, using cane sticks to pummel their laundry into submission, then rinsing clothes in the river.
-Around town you can hear clothes pounded with boards, slapped against rocks like a potter at his wheel, shirts and trousers rubbed together to work out dirt and grime..
-It sounds as if the entire child population is getting a spanking for things they didn’t even do yet.
+Some few still go the river to clean their clothes, using cane sticks to pummel their laundry into submission, then rinsing the laundry in the river and hanging it to dry on bushes nearby.
+Around town you can hear clothes pounded with boards throughout the day, slapped against rocks like a potter slaps clay at his wheel, shirts and trousers rubbed together hard to work out the dirt and grime.

 On this day three girls stand on the bridge above the swimming hole and drop pebbles to startle the boys swimming below.
 Giggling, they run when one of the boys stands up and tosses a rock back towards them that falls harmlessly into the river